Top Cat: The Movie: Critical response

-Though the original Spanish version of the film was received favorably in Mexico and Latin America, the English dub of the film was universally hated in both the UK and the US.
-The film currently scores a 14% "Rotten" rating on Rotten Tomatoes, based on 14 reviews, with an average score of 3.20/10.
+To date, it is the lowest-rated film produced by Ánima Estudios.
+Though the original Spanish version of the film was received mostly positive reviews in Mexico and Latin America, the English dub of the film was panned in both the United Kingdom and the United States.

+Mark Kermode gave the film a negative review and criticized the film for its lack of originality and poor animation quality.
+Kermode felt that the movie failed to capture the charm of the original TV series and described it as a “cash-in” that didn’t offer anything new or engaging for audiences.
 Peter Bradshaw of The Guardian gave the English film 1 out of 5 stars, saying "It's the bottom of the heap, and it frankly looks cheap, the disaster of the year is – Top Cat".
 Derek Adams of Time Out London also gave the English film 1 out of five stars, writing, "a pity, then, that the key elements – storyline, dialogue, comedy value – are so woefully ineffectual.
 An air of boredom permeated the screening I attended and laughs were universally non-existent."
 Colin Kennedy of Metro criticized the English film, calling it "a dog's dinner of a film which will bore new viewers and disappoint old ones" and "post-Pixar kids will be bored rigid."
 Rob of The Shiznit gave this 1 out of 5 stars and wrote, "It looks like Top Cat, sounds like Top Cat, but it doesn't feel like Top Cat.
 It's as if a Mexican film company (Ánima Estudios) has taken an iconic American cartoon and slapped together a budget version... oh, wait, that's exactly what's happened."

 Bethany Rutter of Little White Lies criticized the English film saying that "it's heroically unfunny, the lame script is one of many sticking points.
 Awkward, clunky and predictable, it propels the film forward at a pace that manages to be both deathly slow and annoyingly jumpy."
 Geoffrey Macnab of The Independent gave the English film 2 out of 5 stars and said that "neither the voice work (much of it done by Jason Harris) nor the animation is distinctive.
 Officer Dibble has only a marginal role.
 The use of 3D seems entirely tokenistic (an excuse to hike up ticket prices rather than an artistic decision.)"
 On the positive side, Matthew Turner of ViewLondon enjoyed the English film, saying that " This movie provides a handful of decent laughs, though some of the jokes are a bit dodgy, the 3D effects are entirely superfluous and younger children might be a little bored."
 Eddie Harrison of The List also gave the English film a positive reaction, saying that "adults looking for undemanding fare for their kids may find Top Cat's brand of sass, irreverence and cheeky charm offer a persuasive alternative to today's crasser children's entertainments."